jbeezley/Geojs-source/README.md

 Along with each layer is a renderer, which is responsible for actually drawing the features.
 Every layer has exactly one renderer and every renderer has exactly one layer.
 Renderers currently come in two varieties, `geo.vglRenderer` and `geo.d3Renderer`.
-The vgl renderer draws features in a wegGL context via the dependent [vgl module][], while the d3 renderer draws features inside an SVG element using the [d3 library][].
+The vgl renderer draws features in a wegGL context via the dependent vgl module[^vgl], while the d3 renderer draws features inside an SVG element using the d3 library[^d3].
 Both renderers have the same top level API, but also contain hooks to obtain low level contexts for advanced usage.

 In order to draw and use a map object a special layer called a *reference layer* must be